Estimated reading time: 8 minutes

 - Strain the flowers out of the honeysuckle tea.
 Add 2 cups granulated white sugar.
 Stir to combine until the sugar is completely dissolved.
 Allow the simple syrup to cool.

-- Pour the Honeysuckle Simple Syrup into a lidded glass jar and store in the refrigerator.
+- Pour the Honeysuckle Simple Syrup into a lidded glass jar and store it in the refrigerator.

 OXO Good Grips Wooden Spoon Set, 3-Piece